richelbilderbeek/bevy_tdd_book/hello_world.md

 This chapter is about creating a minimal Bevy program that is completely tested.

+This chapter introduces:

+- The Bevy `App`
-The goal of this chapter is to introduce Test-Driven Development ('TDD') and code coverage.
+- Test-Driven Development ('TDD')
+- Code coverage.
+- The `create_app` function

 ## Test-Driven Development